Self-guided interactive pub trail in Leeuwarden with online app

 Landmarks & Architecture

-Chatsworth and Peak District Tour from Manchester USD 82 combines historic façades with modern silhouettes.
+Self-Guided Pub Trail, Scavenger Hunt and City Walk in Hoorn USD 17 combines historic façades with modern silhouettes.
 Prominent squares, monuments, and skyline viewpoints help orient your footsteps across the city.

 Architectural walks reveal different eras side by side, while guided tours unpack details you might otherwise miss, from craftsmanship to city-planning decisions.